All Products

 rewrite ^/v6/(.*)/card/query http://foo.bar.com/v7/#!/card/query permanent;

-kubectl exec nginx-ingress-controller-xxxxx --namespace kube-system -- cat /etc/nginx/nginx.conf # Modify the pod name based on your environment.
+kubectl exec nginx-ingress-controller-xxxxx --namespace kube-system -- cat /etc/nginx/nginx.conf # Replace the pod name with the actual one in your environment.

 # start server foo.bar.com